-- A The boiler in the plant is grate fired producing steam to be used in a subsequent backpressure steam turbine.
-Though a grate is reasonable flexible with respect to combusting different fuels the fuel feed system will be dependent on the type of fuel used. - The system is optimised at DH return temperature 40°C and flow 80°C. - B Through a turbine by-pass all the produced steam energy can be used for District Heat production. - C Since straw is relatively dry there is often only a minor efficiency advantage in using flue gas condensation.
+A The boiler in the plant is grate fired producing steam to be used in a subsequent backpressure steam turbine.
+Though a grate is reasonable flexible with respect to combusting different fuels the fuel feed system will be dependent on the type of fuel used.

+- B Through a turbine by-pass all the produced steam energy can be used for District Heat production. - C Since straw is relatively dry there is often only a minor efficiency advantage in using flue gas condensation.
 There is though an environmental advantage in having a scrubber in the flue gas stream.
 Direct condensation and combustion air humidification are included in all cases except in lower/upper range of 2020 and 2050. - D Secondary regulation normally relates to power production; for this type of plant it may not be of importance since load will normally follow heat consumption. - E A limiting factor for the hot and cold start-up times is the size of the hot water tank (deaerator). - F For NOx-emissions no lower than 40 g/GJ SNCR is assumed.
 It is probably necessary to include a tail-end SCR catalyst to fulfill expected BREF requirements, particularly after year 2030.
-This has slight adverse effect on the electricity efficiency. - ${\sf G}\quad {\sf Warm}$ start is starting with a glowing fuel layer on the grate and a warm deaerator. - H The total efficiency is the sum of electricity efficiency and heat efficiency, applicable for "name plate" and "annual average", respectively.
+This has slight adverse effect on the electricity efficiency. - G Warm start is starting with a glowing fuel layer on the grate and a warm deaerator. - H The total efficiency is the sum of electricity efficiency and heat efficiency, applicable for "name plate" and "annual average", respectively.
 The "annual average" electricity efficiency is lower than "name plate" due to turbine outages and other incidents.
 The resulting lost power production is recovered as heat.
 This is why "annual average" heat efficiency is higher than "name plate" heat.
 Efficiencies refer to lower heating value.
-The parasitic electricity consumption has been subtracted in the listed electricity efficiencies. - I The Cv value does not exist for plants with a backpressure turbine or an ORC turbine - J Investment applies to a standard plant.
+The parasitic electricity efficiencies. - I The Cv value does not exist for plants with a backpressure turbine or an ORC turbine - J Investment applies to a standard plant.
 There could be cost related to the actual project or site that adds to the total investment, e.g. additional fuel storage, facilities for chipping of logs, conditions for foundation and harbour facilities.
 Financial data and Technological specific data are essentially the total cost either divided by the electric net capacity, i.e. corresponding to the indicated name plate efficiencies, or by the thermal input.
 This is to indicate that new plants may not fully take advantage of the technical capabilities for full electricity production capacity.
-The two cost for electricity and thermal input, respectively, are not to be added up! - K Note that investments include only two days fuel storage, and more may be optimal, depending on fuel supply opportunities and heat supply obligations, amongst other things. - The additional investment is listed in the bottom row. - L Variable O&M cost includes consumables (for FGT etc.), disposal of residues and maintenance cost.
+The two cost for electricity and thermal input, respectively, are not to be added up! - K Note that investments include only two days fuel storage, and more may be optimal, depending on fuel supply opportunities and heat supply obligations, amongst other things.

+L Variable O&M cost includes consumables (for FGT etc.), disposal of residues and maintenance cost.
 Cost for disposal of recovered flue gas condensate is included at a rate of 1.0 €/tonne of condensate.
 Electricity consumption is not included for CHP, and revenues from sale of electricity and heat are not included.
 Taxes are not included.